datascienceanywhere/attendance_system/docs/index.md

 ```
 ### 4. Clone app in AWS EC2 Instance

-##### 4.1 Log in to AWS Account
+##### 4.1.
+Log in to AWS Account
   - Open the AWS Management Console at https://aws.amazon.com/.
   - Sign in to your AWS account.

-##### 4.2 Create EC2 Instance
+##### 4.2.
+Create EC2 Instance
 - Navigate to the EC2 Dashboard.
 - Click on "Launch Instance."
 - Choose the Ubuntu OS image.
 - Select the instance type as t2.micro.
 - Follow the on-screen instructions to complete the instance creation.

-##### 4.3 Connect to the Instance
+##### 4.3.
+Connect to the Instance
 - Connect to the newly created instance as the root user.

-##### 4.4 Setting Up the Instance to run streamlit app
+##### 4.4.
+Setting Up the Instance to run streamlit app
-4.4.1 Update Ubuntu Instance.
+a) Update Ubuntu Instance.
 Execute the following command to update the Ubuntu instance:

 ```bash
 $ sudo apt-get update
 ```

-4.4.2 Install and Configure Apache2.
+b) Install and Configure Apache2.
 Follow the steps outlined in the official Ubuntu tutorial to install and configure Apache2.

 ```bash
 $ sudo apt install apache2
 ```

-4.4.3 Navigate to Default Root Directory.
+c) Navigate to Default Root Directory.
 Change to the default root directory of Apache2:

 ```bash
 $ cd /var/www/html
 ```

-4.4.4 Delete Default `index.html` File.
+d) Delete Default `index.html` File.
 Remove the default index.html file from the directory:

 ```bash
 ~/var/www/html $ rm index.html
 ```

-4.4.5 Clone Streamlit App Using Git
+e) Clone Streamlit App Using Git
 ```bash
 ~/var/www/html $ git clone <your github repository>
 ```

-4.4.6 Change Directory to Project Folder
+f) Change Directory to Project Folder
 ```bash
 ~/var/www/html $ cd attendance-system-app
 ```

-4.4.7 Install All Required Packages in requirements.txt
+g) Install All Required Packages in requirements.txt
 ```bash
 ~/var/www/html/attendance-system-app $ pip3 install -r requirements.txt
 ```

-4.4.8 Run the Streamlit App
+h) Run the Streamlit App

 ```bash
 ~/var/www/html/attendance-system-app $ streamlit run Home.py
 ```

-4.4.9 Configure Inbound Rules in Security Group to View the Web App with IP Address
+i) Configure Inbound Rules in Security Group to View the Web App with IP Address
   - Make sure to add the following inbound rules:

 | Type | Protocol | Port | Range | Source | CIDR blocks|